williamconnorbean/COMP-3040-A3/Group6_v[1].A3.md

 GET: `https://api.manitoba-covid.org/json/deaths`

 ### Parameters
 * date (string): Date provided in the YYYY-MM-DD format.
 Provides the number of COVID cases in Manitoba on the given date.
+If no date is provided the current date is used.
 * region (string): Manitoba region provided as a string.
+If no region is provided "All Manitoba" is used.

 ## Resources